Several doses of COVID-19 vaccine thrown out after spoiling in Brockton health center

 She said the Moderna vaccine comes in vials with 10 doses inside and are only viable for the first six hours after they are thawed.

-It is because of the people who missed their appointments that a partial vial could not be saved.

-Joss said she does not believe those people realized their missed appointment would result in a waster dose but said she has put a plan in place to ensure nothing like this ever happens said.
+Joss added that she does not believe those people realized their missed appointment would result in a wasted dose but that she has put a plan in place to help prevent this from happening again.

-Joss said she was unsure exactly how many doses were thrown away.
+Joss continued that she was unsure exactly how many doses were thrown away.
 She said it could be anywhere from three to six.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)